Aggregation policies

 AGGREGATION_CONSTRAINT

-When the policy body returns a value from this function, queries must aggregate data in order to return results.
-Use the MIN_GROUP_SIZE argument to specify how many records must be included in each aggregation group.
+Use the body’s expression to call the AGGREGATION_CONSTRAINT function to require that queries aggregate data in order to return results.
+Use the MIN_GROUP_SIZE argument to specify how many rows or entities must be included in each aggregation group.

 Note